 Restrictions on entry, stay and residence

-HIV funding in Latin America
+HIV funding in Latin America and the Caribbean

 The future of HIV and AIDS in Latin America and the Caribbean

+While some countries in Latin America and the Caribbean have made significant progress in tackling the HIV epidemic, particularly in the provision of treatment, this progress has been uneven.
 Even where treatment is readily available, a number of barriers prevent many groups from accessing the services they need.
 For example, homophobia and transphobia, which in many cases result in homophobic crimes, need to be addressed by laws and policies that protect the rights of all people.

 Sensitisation programmes targeting national uniformed personnel, aimed at reducing stigma and discrimination towards key affected populations and people living with HIV, are also needed in order to reduce hate crimes across the region.